Kedumim: History

-In late 1974, a group affiliated with Gush Emunim named Garin Elon Moreh, led by Rabbi Menachem Felix and Benny Katzover, attempted to establish a settlement on the ruins of the Sebastia train station dating from the Ottoman period.
-An Israeli cabinet resolution, passed 17–2 with 3 abstentions, found the settlement illegal in 1975.
-After several attempts to remove residents from the site by the Israel Defense Forces, an agreement was reached in which 25 families were permitted to settle in Kadum, an army camp southwest of Nablus.
+In late 1974, a group called Garin Elon Moreh, which was affiliated with Gush Emunim, and led by Rabbi Menachem Felix and Benny Katzover, attempted to establish a settlement on the ruins of the Sebastia train station dating from the Ottoman period.
+An Israeli Cabinet resolution, passed 17–2 with 3 abstentions, found the settlement illegal in 1975.
+After several attempts to remove residents from the area by the Israel Defense Forces, an agreement was reached in which 25 families were permitted to move to Kadum, an army camp southwest of Nablus.
 The small mobile home site developed into the town of Kedumim.
-The Sebastia agreement was a turning point that opened up the northern West Bank to Jewish settlement.
+The Sebastia agreement is sometimes cited as a turning point that sparked increasing Israeli settlement in the northern West Bank.

-From 1977 on, the government of Menachim Begin strongly backed settlement at Kedumim.
+After the elections of 1977, the government of Menachim Begin strongly backed settlement at Kedumim.
 Begin visited on 19 May and declared "We stand on the land of liberated Israel."
 In July, his government granted full legal status to Kedumim (then numbering around 100 settlers), Ofra, and Maaleh Adumim.

 Several residents of Kedumim have been killed in Palestinian political violence.
-Rabbi Binyamin Herling (64), a Holocaust survivor, was killed at Mount Ebal by Palestinian security forces and Fatah members who opened fire on a group of men, women, and children.
+64-year-old Holocaust survivor and rabbi named Binyamin Herling was killed at Mount Ebal by Palestinian security forces and Fatah members who opened fire on a group of men, women, and children.
 The Kedumim bombing, on May 30, 2006, occurred when a suicide bomber disguised as an Orthodox Jewish hitchhiker blew himself up inside a car that stopped to pick him up near the gas station at the entrance to the village.
-The blast killed four Israelis: Rafi Halevy (63), Helena Halevy (58), Re'ut Feldman (20), and Shaked Lasker (16).
+The blast killed four Israelis: Rafi Halevy, Helena Halevy, Re'ut Feldman, and Shaked Lasker.
 Al-Aqsa Martyrs Brigades claimed responsibility.
-On November 19, 2007, Ido Zoldan (29) was killed in a shooting attack near Kedumim when Palestinian militants opened fire on his car.
+On November 19, 2007, Ido Zoldan was killed in a shooting attack near Kedumim when Palestinian militants opened fire on his car.